 Forged in the Traditions of Scotch Whisky

-The Botanist's story begins with scotch.
-It is produced on the Isle of Islay at the Bruichladdich Distillery.
-The distillery first opened in 1881 and had a checkered history, weathering many of the industry's storms.
-It was revitalized in the early 2000's and today is known for creating very peaty whiskies including Bruichladdich, Port Charlotte and Octomore.
+This gin is produced on the Isle of Islay at the Bruichladdich Distillery.
+The distillery first opened in 1881 and had a checkered history, weathering many of the industry's storms over the years.
+It was revitalized in the early 2000s and today is known for creating very peaty whiskeys including Bruichladdich, Port Charlotte, and Octomore.

 Foraged From the Wilds of Islay

 The Botanist's botanical blend is extensive and this leads to one of the most complex gins you will taste.
 The list includes a total of 31 botanicals and two of Islay's resident botanists forage for 22 of those ingredients.
-It adds a unique, new meaning to locally-sourced liquor.
+It adds a unique meaning to locally-sourced liquor.

 - McEwan purposely slowed the distillation down to allow the flavors to fully harmonize with the grain spirit.